 Sometimes additional herbs and spices like basil, cumin, and white pepper might be included.

-To use blackened seasoning, you typically coat the meat generously with the spice mixture, ensuring an even distribution of flavors.
-The meat is then cooked in a hot skillet with butter or oil, creating a dark crust on the outside while keeping the inside moist and flavorful.
+Then, cook the meat in a hot skillet with butter or oil.
+This creates a dark crust on the outside and keeps the inside moist and tasty.

 In the summertime, you can add zest to mangoes, peaches, and avocados with a little sprinkle!